 Martin Collins asks what we can do to improve our manners or etiquette.
 Our manners express our personality, especially as they portray humility, courtesy, or gentleness.
 The apostle Paul indicts all of us as lacking in courtesy before we were called.
 Now . . .

-Meekness is one of the hardest of the fruit of the Spirit to define.
-However, the Bible shows meekness to be, not weakness, but strength, as the character of such people as Jesus and Moses shows.
+Meekness is one of the hardest virtues to define.
+The Bible shows meekness to be strength, as the character of such people as Jesus and Moses shows.

 The fifth fruit of the Spirit, kindness, reflects God's loving actions toward us.
 We in turn must learn to bestow kindness on others.

 Prior to the Days of Unleavened Bread, we are told to examine ourselves.
 How can we do that?
-John Reid gives a few pointers on doing a thorough, honest once over.
+Here are a few pointers on doing a thorough, honest once over.